 Whenever you reach out to Exodus Support for assistance, we keep a record of our conversations to better assist you over the entire length of your experience as our customer.
 This includes your email address and the contents of your emails.

 Exodus only collects the information you directly give us via email or other correspondence as required to provide customer support.

 To respect your privacy at any point, you can request a record of this data, or you can request that we amend the data if it is incorrect.
 You can also request that we erase your support data.
 To make a data request, send an email to [email protected], and we will respond as quickly as possible.

 What information is stored when I visit the Exodus website?

 Product usage and performance data

 This data is not sold.
-If you wish to stop Exodus from gathering this usage and performance data, you can opt out in the privacy and security settings of Exodus Browser Extension at any time.
+If you wish to stop Exodus from gathering this usage and performance data, you can opt out in the settings in Exodus Web3 Wallet at any time.